 During the Trial Court review process or during the life of this candidate pool, candidates must make original supporting documentation available should the issue of authenticity arise with any submitted document copies.

 Additional Resources for Examination details

 The Office of the Court Management is managing the examination process for this job.
 For more details or questions regarding this process please contact:

 - Business Hours: Monday through Friday, 8:30 am - 4:30 pm, except holidays.

 - Telephone Number: (617) 742-8575

 Examination payment information

-To make your registration payment for the examination, please click on the following link: Court Officer Exam Registration.
+To make your registration payment for the examination, please click on the following link: Exam Registration Link.